-Decision Maker: Cabinet

-Date: 30 October 2017

-Classification: General Release

-Title: Treasury Management Strategy Mid-Year Review 2017-18

-Wards Affected: All

-Policy Context: To manage the Council's finances prudently and efficiently

-Cabinet Member emciently

-Cabinet Member for Finance, Property and Corporate Services

-Financial Summary: This report forms part of the monitoring of the treasury function as recommended in the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management Code of Practice.
+Date: 6 November 2017 Classification: General Release Title: Treasury Management Strategy Mid-Year Review 2017-18 Wards Affected: All Cabinet Member: Cabinet Member for Finance, Property and Corporate Services Policy Context: To manage the Council's finances prudently and efficiently Financial Summary: This report forms part of the monitoring of the treasury function as recommended in the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management Code of Practice.
 It reviews the implementation of the strategy to date and allows for any changes to be made depending on market conditions.

-Steven Mair, City Treasurer
+Report of: Steven Mair, City Treasurer